-This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, which we refer to as the SEC, utilizing a "shelf" registration process.
-Under this shelf registration process, we may from time to time sell any combination of the securities described in this prospectus in one or more offerings for an aggregate initial offering price of up to \$150,000,000.
+This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, which we refer to as the "SEC," utilizing a "shelf" registration process.
+Under this shelf registration process, we may from time to time sell any combination of the securities described in this prospectus in one or more offerings.

 This prospectus provides you with a general description of the securities we may offer.
 Each time we sell securities, we will provide one or more prospectus supplements that will contain specific information about the terms of the offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-You should read both this prospectus and the accompanying prospectus supplement together with the additional information described under the heading "Where You Can Find More Information" beginning on page 3 of this prospectus.
+You should read both this prospectus and the accompanying prospectus supplement together with the additional information described under the headings "Where You Can Find More Information" and "Incorporation by Reference" beginning on page 1 of this prospectus.